Blood Will Have Blood: The Assamites

 Cards close to my chest: Because I don’t want to bias the discussion, I’m keeping my thoughts on how I want to redline this chapter to myself.
 I’ll certainly answer questions and help steer conversation away from unproductive avenues, but in general I want to see what you think, not tell you what I think.

-24 responses to “Blood Will Have Blood: The Assamites”
+24 thoughts on “Blood Will Have Blood: The Assamites”

 Good job!